HazmatPants/GIchat-server/README.md

 # Configuration

-Modify `config.toml` to change settings like the port, IP, and username.
+Modify `config.json` to change settings like the port and server name.

 # Contributing